stperrakis/stperrakis.github.io/_pages/cv.md

 **Internship in AIIA laboratory**
 *Aristotle university of Thessaloniki*
 Duties:
-- Studied RNN and their functionalities as well their use-cases
+- Studied RNNs and their functionalities, as well as their use-cases.
-- Prepared presentations about RNN and its variants
+- Prepared presentations about RNNs and their variants.
-- Worked on Tracking tasks from UAVs videos
+- Worked on tracking tasks using UAV videos.

 **Session Chair**
 *SIAM Conference on Dynamical Systems (DS19)*